AIME Conference

 Become a Sponsor of the AIME Conference

-We offer a range of sponsorship levels—Platinum, Gold, Silver, Bronze, and Supporting Sponsor—each with tailored benefits, including prominent brand exposure, opportunities to present thought leadership, and access to our vibrant Exhibitor Hall.
-Sponsoring the AIME–Con positions your organization at the center of critical discussions on AI, assessment, and learning innovation.
+We offer a range of sponsorship levels - Platinum, Gold, Silver, Bronze, and Supporting - each with tailored benefits, including prominent brand exposure, opportunities to present thought leadership, and access to our vibrant Exhibit Hall.
+Sponsoring the AIME-Con positions your organization at the center of critical discussions on AI, assessment, and learning innovation.

-Sponsorship details and benefits will be announced soon.
-If your organization is interested in securing an early partnership and maximizing engagement, contact us today at aimecon@ncme.org.
+If your organization is interested, contact us today at aimecon@ncme.org.